moltenform/labs_youthful_projects/src/README.md

-### Youthful experiments
+### labs\_youthful\_projects

-These projects and experiments were written as part of the half hour hacks blog.
+Projects and experiments released under the GPL license.

-All code here is released under the GPL license.
+See https://www.moltensyntax.com for more info.